stumathews/Game2/README.md

 Other game specific code constructs such as Enemy classes are provided by Mazer, however new games might build all their code within the game itself and not call upon external libraries.
 Mazer however provides a lot of characters and game objects that are ready to use.

+### Dependencies

 The CppGameLib library depends on functionality provided by other libraries:

-* SDL2
+* SDL2 - For 2D drawing and controller input
-* SDL2_ttf
+* SDL2_ttf - Font loading
-* SDL2_mixer
+* SDL2_mixer - Sound
-* SDL2_image
+* SDL2_image - Image/sprite loading
-* Sodium
+* Sodium - Networking encryption

-The game build process ensures that these, CppGameLib and Mazer libraries are fetched, built and otherwise made available to the game during build/link time.
+The game build process ensures that the above dependencies, CppGameLib and Mazer are fetched, built and otherwise made available to the game during build/link time.

 # Getting started